Lessons You’ll learn

 - Port Denarau Marina complex offers great shopping, restaurants, entertainment and nightlife.

-- When staying at Denarau, change up the scene with a day trip to the fabulous Mamanuca and Yasawa islands.
+- When staying at Denarau, change up the scene with a day trip to the fabulous Mamanuca and Yasawa Islands.
 Port Denarau teems with daytrip options to these dreamy islands where white-sand beaches, crystal clear water and incredible snorkelling awaits

 - The International Convention and Conference is located on Denarau so it’s a great location for any large-scale conference and events